denis-collette/HappyPets/README.md

 python -m venv env # On Linux, it might be python3 source env/bin/activate  # On Windows use `env\Scripts\activate` pip install -r requirements.txt
+# Don't forget to create a superuser if not done yet (should be done in shared DB):
+python manage.py createsuperuser
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver